phaustin/quantecon-example/book/docs/python_oop.md

 Calling `__init__` sets up a \"namespace\" to hold the instance data
 --- more on this soon.

-We\'ll also discuss the role of `self` just below.
+We'll also discuss the role of `self` just below.

 #### Usage

-Here\'s an example of usage
+Here's an example of usage

 ```{code-cell} ipython3
 c1 = Consumer(10)  # Create instance with initial wealth 10